robcarver17/skipperman/docs/ideas.md

 ### Required for racing event:

 - spotter sheets  report
-- link to google sheets for pb2 / instructors
 - regular backups on all writes; include roll back function
 - all buttons should save first
 - clear old reports for event (remove rednedant permalinks)